Azure/AML-Kubernetes/docs/ASH/troubleshooting.md

    * AML Tabular Datasets are not currenly supported on ASH blob storage
    * AML Dataset downloading is not yet stable.
 PLease use mounting to access your files during training

-* If you can't access your datastore (mounting or uploading): Please check if your generated SAS token for the ASH storage container is still valid and not expired.
+* If you can't access your datastore (mounting or uploading): Please check if your generated SAS token for your ASH storage container is still valid and not expired.
 If unsure you can try to repeat the instruction from step 5 of [this document](Train-AzureArc.md#create-and-configure-azure-stack-hubs-storage-account).

 ## ASH Kubernetes Cluster Related Issues